Dysthymia: Combination treatment

 When pharmacotherapy alone is compared with combined treatment with pharmacotherapy plus psychotherapy, there is a strong trend in favour of combined treatment.
 Working with a psychotherapist to address the causes and effects of the disorder, in addition to taking antidepressants to help eliminate the symptoms, can be extremely beneficial.
 This combination is often the preferred method of treatment for those who have dysthymia.
 Looking at various studies involving treatment for dysthymia, 75% of people responded positively to a combination of cognitive behavioral therapy (CBT) and pharmacotherapy, whereas only 48% of people responded positively to just CBT or medication alone.

 A 2019 Cochrane review of 10 studies involving 840 participants could not conclude with certainty that continued pharmacotherapy with antidepressants (those used in the studies) was effective in preventing relapse or recurrence of persistent depressive disorder.
 The body of evidence was too small for any greater certainty although the study acknowledges that continued psychotherapy may be beneficial when compared to no treatment.

-Resistance
+Treatment resistance

 Because of dysthymia's chronic nature, treatment resistance is somewhat common.
 In such a case, augmentation is often recommended.
-Such treatment augmentations can include lithium pharmacology, thyroid hormone augmentation, amisulpride, buspirone, bupropion, Guanfacine, stimulants, and mirtazapine.
+Such treatment augmentations can include lithium pharmacology, thyroid hormone augmentation, amisulpride, buspirone, bupropion, guanfacine, stimulants, and mirtazapine.
 Additionally, if the person also has seasonal affective disorder, light therapy can be useful in helping augment therapeutic effects.

 Epidemiology

-Globally dysthymia occurs in about 105 million people a year (1.5% of the population).
-It is 38% more common in women (1.8% of women) than in men (1.3% of men).
-The lifetime prevalence rate of dysthymia in community settings appears to range from 3 to 6% in the United States.
-However, in primary care settings the rate is higher ranging from 5 to 15 percent.
-United States prevalence rates tend to be somewhat higher than rates in other countries.
+Globally, the one-year incidence is about 105 million people (1.53% of the global population).
+As of 2012, research suggests incidence rates of 1.8% for women and 1.3% for men.
+In the U.S. general population, research suggests a lifetime prevalence rate of 3 to 6 percent.
+In primary care settings the lifetime prevalence rate is 5 to 15 percent.